How to Read Data from a Modbus RS485 Temperature Sensor

 Connecting the Temperature Sensor

 RS485 Wiring: Connect the RS485 output from the temperature sensor to the RS485 interface of the master device.
 This could be a PLC, a MCU with an RS485 module, or a PC with an RS485 adapter.
 Connect the A wire of the sensor to the A wire of the master device.
-Then, connect the B wire of the sensor to the B wire of the master device.
-In some cases, there may be a ground wire (GND).
-This wire should connect to the ground of the master device.
-This connection helps ensure proper electrical isolation.

 Master Device Setup

-PC with RS485 Adapter: If you are using a PC as the master device, you need to install an RS485 adapter.
-These adapters are usually USB – to – RS485 converters.
-Install the driver software provided by the adapter manufacturer.
-After installation, the adapter will appear as a virtual serial port in the device manager.
-Note down the COM port number assigned to the adapter.
+PC with RS485 Adapter: If you use a PC as the main device, you need an RS485 adapter.
+These adapters are often USB-to-RS485 converters.
+Install the driver software that comes with the adapter.

-If you are using a PLC or a MCU, ensure it has an RS485 communication module.
-It should also have built-in RS485 capabilities.
-Set up the communication settings in the PLC or MCU programming environment.
-This includes the baud rate, data bits, parity, and stop bits.
-These settings should match the settings of the temperature sensor.
+If you are using a PLC or MCU, make sure it has an RS485 communication module.
+It should also have built-in RS485 features.
+Set up the communication settings in the PLC or MCU programming area.

 Configuration